LainForge/LainForge.github.io/src/content/blog/ai-breakthrough.md

 ### The Q* Model

 A couple of weeks ago, a new research paper was leaked on [4chan](https://www.4chan.org/index.php).
-The paper was titled "Q-Networks for partially observable Reinforcement learning" and it was written by a group of researchers at OpenAI.
+The paper was titled "Q-Networks for Partially Observable Reinforcement learning" and it was written by a group of researchers at OpenAI.

-The paper was about a new algorithm that can be used to train AI agents to understand the basic mathematical concepts and even reason about them.
-The models then that are trained using this algorithm are called Q\* Models.
+The paper was about a new algorithm that can be used to train AI agents to understand basic mathematical concepts and even reason about them.
+The models that are trained using this algorithm are called Q\* Models.

-These models are suspected to have the capabilities to understand mathematics atleast as good as a high school student.
+These models are suspected to have the capabilities to understand mathematics at least as well as a high school student.

 Not only that, but these models are also really good at using the knowledge and learnings from one domain to solve problems in another domain.
 This is something that the current AI models are not good at.

-Now ofcs, this could all be a hoax, but last time a research paper was leaked on 4chan, it turned out to be true.
+Now of course, this could all be a hoax, but last time a research paper was leaked on 4chan, it turned out to be true.
 The paper was about Meta's own LlamaNet.

 Alright, now before we get carried away, let's take a step back and look at the bigger picture by collecting all the pieces of the puzzle.